Muneerali199/Scango/README.md

 -   **☀️ Dark & 🌑 Light Modes:** A theme toggle allows users to switch between a sleek dark mode and a clean light mode.
 -   **💳 Secure Checkout Simulation:** A modal-based checkout form for a seamless payment experience.
 -   **❤️ Wishlist Functionality:** Users can save their favorite products to a persistent wishlist.
--   **📦 Admin Product Management:** Admins can add new products to the store directly from their dashboard.
+-   **📦 Admin Product Management:** Admins can add new products to the store directly from their dashboard, with changes appearing in real-time.

 ## 🖼️ Screenshots